arp242/testing.vim/README.markdown

 Syntax highlighting tests
 -------------------------

-testing.vim includes support for testing syntax highlighting with the `test-syntax` script.
-How it works:
+You can generate tests for syntax highlighting with `tvim gen-syn`.
+How it
+works:

 1. Write a test file for the syntax to test; for example `basic.go` with the
    contents: